parsiya/Octopress-Blog/source/_posts/2015-10-09-proxying-hipchat-part-2-so-you-think-you-can-use-burp.markdown

 categories: ['Hipchat','Proxying','Burp']
 ---

-In [**part 1**][hipchat-part1] I talked about identifying Hipchat endpoints and promised to discuss proxying the application.
+In [**part1**]({% post_url 2015-10-08-hipchat-part-1-where-did-the-traffic-go %} "Proxying Hipchat Part 1: Where did the Traffic Go?")
+I talked about identifying Hipchat endpoints and promised to discuss proxying the application.
 In this post I will show how to proxy *some* of Hipchat’s traffic using Burp.

 This is specific to Hipchat client for Windows.
 The current version at the time of writing was is **2.2.1361**.
 Atlassian is skipping version 3 and version 4 still in beta.